Sportback (disambiguation)

 Sportback is a term used by Audi for 5-door hatchback/fastback/coupe SUV models.
 It is also used on some non-Audi cars such as the Mitsubishi Lancer Sportback.
+The "Sportback" designation was first introduced by Audi in 2004 with the launch of the Audi A3 Sportback, marking a shift from the traditional hatchback terminology to a more dynamic and upscale branding.